kallaway/100-days-of-code/r1-log.md

 ### R1D22-23
 Worked on a data science project (forest cover) in Python and completed the whole Javascript Data Structures and Algorithms part of #freeCodeCamp.

+### R1D24
+Working on Bootstrap challenges.
+I read the relevant parts of the documentation and playing with the features a bit to understand the whole context.